How to Create a Payment Form — Add Stripe to Any Registration, Booking, or Order Form

 You can add more than one product field to the same form — for example, a Text Option field for ticket tier plus a Price-Only field for an optional donation.

-As customers fill out the form and make selections, a Selected Product panel appears on the page showing each chosen item and a live Amount Due total.
+For each item, set the name, price, quantity rules, and option labels.
+The key conversion principle is simple: customers should understand the total before they hit submit.
+As they fill out the form and make selections, a Selected Product panel appears on the page showing each chosen item and a live Amount Due total.

-Test using Stripe’s test card 4242 4242 4242 4242.
+Connect your Stripe account, select the currency, and run a test payment before sharing the form.
 Confirm the total calculates correctly and the receipt email arrives.
-Switch to live mode in Form Settings → Payment, then distribute the form: share the link directly by email, embed the payment form on any webpage using the embed code from the Share tab, or post it in a messaging group or social bio.
+Then distribute the form: share the link directly by email, embed the payment form on any webpage, or post it in a messaging group or social bio.

 What you get after every payment